-With the an increasingly diverse workforce and consumer market, and the rise of the gay, lesbian, bisexual and transgender workforce over the last decade, many employers struggle to help their established workforce adapt, and furthermore to bring new staff into the organization's culture.
+With the an increasingly diverse workforce and consumer market, and the rise of the gay, lesbian, bisexual, transgender and queer workforce over the last decade, many employers struggle to help their established workforce adapt, and furthermore to bring new staff into the organization's culture.

 In a 2006 Society for Human Resource Management survey, 76 percent of HR professionals indicated that their organizations provided training on diversity issues.
 SHRM broke diversity training into several categories: anti-discrimination training, diversity awareness training, cutural awareness training, diversity management/leadership training, diversity knowledge/skills-based training, or dimension-specific workshops.
 SHRM also broke down what employees underwent training: top-level executives, non-executive managerial employees and nonmanagerial employees.

 The HRC Foundation's records show that more than half of the Fortune 500 provide some form of diversity training that includes sexual orientation, and most of all the employers that prohibit discrimination based on gender identity have some form of related diversity training.

 Apart from having an inclusive equal employment opportunity or non-discrimination statement, employers need to communicate these policies to all of their employees.
 But, in doing so, many employees will require guidance with basic information: